deskvillage/dannychadburn.github.io/about.md

 #### Can I see it?
 Yes, but only if I can [talk you through it](/contact).
 Viewing work examples online is like buying shoes or browsing properties - you don't know if they're for you until you see them in the flesh.

-You won't be faced with a heavy sales pitch.
-But I'd prefer to show you things in context rather than some fabricated examples and massaged numbers I've thrown together.
+You won't be faced with a heavy sales pitch, I'd just prefer to show you things in context rather than some fabricated examples.

-### Do you specialise in a particular industry?
+#### Do you specialise in a particular industry?
-No. I have a penchant for technology and sport, but I've plied my trade in prety much every market from agriculture to zoology.
+No. I have a penchant for technology and sport, but I've plied my trade in pretty much every market from agriculture to zoology.

-### Do you write articles or longer form content?
+#### Do you write articles or longer form content?
 I can (and do), although I specialise in [headline copywriting](/headline-copywriting).
 If you have a hankering for some editorial, [get in touch](/contact) and I'll put you in contact with an expert who can help.

 #### What's your day rate?